 NOTE: This article contains sexually explicit language and disturbing content.
 Read at your own discretion.

-Toback, now 72, said he had no comment on these specific allegations, and previously said about the 38 initial accusations that he never met any of those women, and if he did, it was very brief.
+Toback, 72, said he had no comment on McAdams’ and Blair’s allegations, and previously said about the 38 initial accusations that he never met any of those women, and if he did, it was very brief.
 He also alluded to diabetes and a heart problem, saying it was “biologically impossible” for him to do what the accusers said he did.

-Toback’s counterpart, Weinstein, is currently under criminal investigation in Los Angeles, New York City and London.
+Toback’s counterpart, disgraced executive producer Harvey Weinstein, has been accused of sexual harassment and assault by more than 60 women.
+He’s currently under investigation in Los Angeles, New York City and London.

 If you or someone you know is experiencing abuse or is involved in an abusive situation, please visit the Canadian Resource Centre for Victims of Crime for help.
 They are also reachable toll-free at 1-877-232-2610.